 · For foil, make sure your lame is free of any dead spots or damage and is working properly.

-· If fencing both foil and epee, make sure to have the right kind of mask for each weapon.
+· If fencing both foil and epee, make sure to have the right kind of mask for each weapon; the foil mask has a conductive bib while the epee mask does not.

 · Bring your positive attitude and open mind, ready for challenges and opportunities.